‘One Piece’ 857: Jinbei Reveals Sinister Plot To Get Big Mom And Rescue Vinsmoke

 — PandArt (@Paandart) March 2, 2017

-As expected, everyone within the Mirror World appear concerned about Luffy’s plans because that would entail taking on Big Mom, a powerful Yonko, and that too on one of the days she considers very important.
+As expected, everyone within the Mirror World appears concerned about Luffy’s plans because that would entail taking on Big Mom, a powerful Yonko, and that too on one of the days she considers very important.
 Interestingly, Nami refuses to forgive Sanji for plunging her in fear of abandoning the group.

 With everyone agreeing the mission to rescue the Vinsmoke clan is akin to suicide, Jinbei steps up with a rather strange and seemingly repulsive, but quite plausible plan.
 The sharkman first explains how dangerous the mission is.
 He adds that the Yonko would have undoubtedly invited many emperors and villains from the underworld and across the seas.
 In other words, a fight with the Yonko would surely mean taking on these formidable people and their trusted lieutenants as well.